gungorenu/factorio-frostpunk-theme/Readme.md

 - EASY **Beacon Changes:** I think of updating beacons for some changes. beacons should allow more slots (4) and +2 range but should stall machines if more than one beacon affects a machine. there are mods for this and an existing mod code shall be taken. not decided yet and it is just an idea.
 - EASY **Effectivity Modules:** since power is a big limiter now, they are more important now. the eff-2 and eff-3 modules shall have a bump on their stats, and maybe have speed bonus as well
 - EASY **Oil Cracking:** water recipes for oil processing and cracking shall be changed to steam
-- EASY **Enable Power Options:** although disabled, the player can enable the power options with this mod, will be a little cheaty but player defines if it is cheat or not

 below are fully hard to do stuff, maybe not so necessary.
 I will not focus on these for real, until to a point that I have time besides other stuff